-A tower defence game, the concept of it is to raise money by defeating enemies, and lay down different units of different kinds of fighters such as gunmen, turrets and sharpshooters, all to keep hoards of invading enemies at bay.
+A tower defense game, the concept of it is to raise money by defeating enemies and lay down different units of different kinds of fighters such as gunmen, turrets, and sharpshooters, all to keep hoards of invading enemies at bay.
 The game also starts off challenging, but becomes progressively more so as it goes on; once more, not in a way that makes the game completely inaccessible, but challenges players to think on their toes.

 Controls – 9.5/10

-PC’s and touchscreens by some distance the best method of which to play tower defence games, and thus, there are next to no problems with the control scheme of this game.
-The only bad thing I can say about it is that it can be a little bit awkward to put down units at first, since there are specific dots in which they need to be placed across each stage, but before long, that criticism becomes a case of splitting hairs.
-The biggest deciding factor in whether a player wins or loses a stage is skill.
+PCs and touchscreens by some distance the best method of which to play tower defense games, and thus, there are next to no problems with the control scheme of this game.
+The only bad thing I can say about it is that it can be a little bit awkward to put down units at first since there are specific dots in which they need to be placed across each stage, but before long, that criticism becomes a case of splitting hairs.
+The biggest deciding factor in whether a player wins or loses a stage is a skill.

 Originality – 6/10

-In summation, SteamWorld Tower Defence is a diamond in the rough that holds up just as well as any other game of it’s kind; if not better than the average.
-It’s a solid and inexpensive gaming experience that is mostly definitely worth the attention of anyone with a 3DS.
+In summation, SteamWorld Tower Defence is a diamond in the rough that holds up just as well as any other game of its kind; if not better than the average.
+It’s a solid and inexpensive gaming experience that is most definitely worth the attention of anyone with a 3DS.